-- Applicants must have completed or be enrolled currently in Psychology 100, Sociology 101, and Social Work 241. - 2.
+- 1. Applicants must have completed or be currently enrolled in Psychology 100, Sociology 101, and Social Work 241. - 2.
 Applicants must have a minimum GPA of 2.3 and a minimum GPA of 2.5 in their social work courses. - 3.
-Applicants need two recommendations from Hope College faculty/staff.

-Applicants must submit a written personal statement which includes information about their commitment to social work as a vocation and describes volunteer service in the field.
+Applicants need two recommendations from Hope College faculty/staff. - 4.
+Applicants must submit a written personal statement which includes information about their commitment to social work as a vocation and describes their prior volunteer service in the field.